ROCK LEGENDS CRUISE IX TERMS AND CONDITIONS

 - Ale & Anchor Pub on Deck 5

-* To assist in locating areas where smoking is permitted, guests will find ashtrays are provided for use.
+* To assist in locating areas where smoking is permitted, guests will find visible signage posted within all smoking areas and ashtrays are provided for use.
 Guests may also inquire at Guest Services for the location of designated smoking areas.

 Smoking Rules **

 - Cigarettes, cigars and pipe tobacco must be properly disposed of and never thrown overboard.

 - You must be at least 18 years of age to purchase, possess or use tobacco onboard.

 - Electronic cigarettes or e-cigarettes are only permitted within the designated smoking areas.